 Brokeback Mountain (2005)

-Ang Lee won an Oscar for this classic gay cowboy romance and well deserved.
+Ang Lee won an Oscar for this classic gay cowboy romance and was well deserved in our humble opinion!
 It’s about Ennis and Jack who take on a job to look after sheep in the Brokeback mountains in the American West (think the Rocky Mountains in Wyoming).
 Set between 1963-1983, the movie explores the complex emotional (and physical!) relationship between the two guys who lead repressed closeted lives back home, each with a wife.
 Their only escape is over at Brokeback Mountain where they meet to go for “fishing trips” – so they tell their wives!

 The Danish Girl (2015)